bpftrace/bpftrace/README.md

 `hardware:cache-references:1000000`
 `hardware:cache-references:`

-### timers
+### profile
-Run the script at specified time intervals:
+Run the script on all CPUs at specified time intervals:

 `profile:hz:99 { ... }`